nhood-org/nhood-engine/README.md

 - DataFinder is used to resolve 30 of cities closest to Cracow considering its geographical coordinates.
 - DataFinder is used to resolve a planet with the characteristics similar to the characteristics of the Earth.
+- DataFinder is used to resolve 10 of songs similar to the given one according to its metadata vectors.

 ## Technology